 Changes - miscellaneous (A-F): Family changes (Info)

-The award on the original claim will be finalised and you must check whether the customer(s) is/are living in a closed postcode area and whether they are Pension Credit Qualifying Age (PCQA).
-For how to do this, use TCM1000628.
+The award on the original claim will be finalised and you must check whether the customer(s) is/are living in a closed postcode area and whether exceptions to business rules apply.
+For how to check the postcode area and to determine whether exceptions apply, use TCM1000628.

 If appropriate, invite the customer to make a fresh claim in the following cases